MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/credentials-protection-and-management/configuring-additional-lsa-protection.md

 Shared Sections are typically the result of programming techniques that allow instance data to interact with other processes that use the same security context, which can create security vulnerabilities.

-## <a name="BKMK_HowToConfigure"></a>Configure added LSA credentials protection
+## <a name="BKMK_HowToConfigure"></a>Enable and configure added LSA credentials protection

-On devices running Windows 8.1 or later, configuration is possible by performing the procedures described in this section.
+You can configure added LSA protection for devices running Windows 8.1 or later, or Windows Server 2012 R2 or later, by using the procedures in this section.

 ### Devices that use Secure Boot and UEFI

-On x86-based or x64-based devices that use Secure Boot or UEFI, a UEFI variable can be stored in the UEFI firmware when LSA protection is enabled by using registry key or policy.
+When you enable LSA protection on x86-based or x64-based devices that use Secure Boot or UEFI, you can store a UEFI variable in the UEFI firmware by using a registry key or policy.
 When enabled with UEFI lock, LSASS runs as a protected process and this setting is stored in a UEFI variable in the firmware.

-When the setting is stored in the firmware, the UEFI variable can't be deleted or changed to enable added LSA protection by modifying the registry or by policy.
+When the setting is stored in the firmware, the UEFI variable can't be deleted or changed to configure added LSA protection by modifying the registry or by policy.
 The UEFI variable must be reset by using the instructions at [Remove the LSA protection UEFI variable](#remove-the-lsa-protection-uefi-variable).

 When enabled without a UEFI lock, LSASS runs as a protected process and this setting isn't stored in a UEFI variable.
-This setting is enabled by default for devices with a new install of Windows 11 version 22H2 or later.
+This setting is applied by default on devices with a new install of Windows 11 version 22H2 or later.

 On x86-based or x64-based devices that don't support UEFI or where Secure Boot is disabled, you can't store the configuration for LSA protection in the firmware.
 These devices rely solely on the presence of the registry key.
 In this scenario, it's possible to disable LSA protection by using remote access to the device.
 Disablement of LSA protection doesn't take effect until the device reboots.